 What managers miss without reflection

-Most managers operate from the same mental model they built in their first year.
-They adapt, but slowly, and often without realizing what's driving their instincts.
-Without a reflection practice:
+Most managers are still running on the mental model they built in their first year of managing.
+They adapt, sure, but slowly, and usually without noticing what's actually driving their instincts.

-• Feedback loops get delayed.
-You find out a conversation went badly weeks later, in a performance review, rather than noticing the signal at the time.
+- Feedback loops get delayed.
+You find out a conversation went badly weeks later, in a performance review, instead of noticing the signal when it happened.

-• Context degrades quickly.
-After five days, recall of a specific conversation drops by 60–80%.
+- Context disappears fast.
+According to the Microsoft Work Trend Index (2023), managers spend 35 to 50 percent of their time in meetings, yet after five days your recall of a specific conversation drops dramatically.
 You walk into a 1:1 without the detail that would make it useful.

-• Leadership stays reactive.
-Without space to actually think about what's happening, you respond to whatever's loudest rather than whatever matters most.
+- You stay reactive.
+Without space to think about what's actually happening, you just respond to whatever's loudest.

 The difference between journaling and management reflection

-General journaling is broad: personal, emotional, narrative, or creative.
-Management reflection is specific.
-It focuses on a defined set of questions about your work as a leader:
+General journaling is open-ended.
+You can write about anything: personal, emotional, narrative, creative.
+Management reflection is deliberately narrow.
+It focuses on a specific set of questions about your work as a leader:

-The constraint is a feature.
-Broad prompts produce broad answers.
-Specific prompts produce specific answers, the kind you can actually act on.
+The constraint is the point.
+Open prompts get you open answers.
+Specific prompts get you specific answers, the kind you can act on.

 How reflection changes decision-making

-Managers who reflect regularly don't necessarily make fewer mistakes.
-They make different ones: novel ones, rather than the same ones they've made before.
-The reflection practice creates a feedback loop that doesn't otherwise exist in most management roles.
+Managers who reflect regularly still make mistakes.
+They just make new ones instead of the same ones on repeat.
+The practice creates a feedback loop that doesn't otherwise exist in most management roles.

-Over time, this shows up in how you handle hard conversations (with more context about what's actually driving the tension), how you prepare for 1:1s (from a written record rather than memory), and how you develop your team (noticing what's working and what isn't before it becomes a performance issue).
+Over time, you notice it in how you handle hard conversations (you have more context about what's really going on), how you prepare for 1:1s (from notes instead of memory), and how you develop your team (catching what's working or failing before it becomes a performance issue).

 How to start

-The barrier to starting is usually blank-page anxiety: not knowing what to write.
-The solution is structure.
-Three questions, same time every day, two minutes maximum.
-Attach it to an existing habit: the end of your last meeting, the commute home, the first moment after you close your laptop.
+The thing that stops most people is not knowing what to write.
+You open the app, stare at the screen, close it.
+The fix is structure.
+A few questions, same time every day, keep it brief.
+Attach it to something you already do: the end of your last meeting, the walk home, the moment you close your laptop.

-Intura is built specifically for this: three daily reflection prompts designed for managers, a weekly AI-generated summary that surfaces patterns from your entries, and complete privacy (entries stay on your device and in your personal iCloud, never on company infrastructure).
+Intura is built for exactly this.
+Daily reflection prompts designed for managers.
+A weekly AI summary that surfaces patterns from your entries.
+And complete privacy: everything stays on your device and in your personal iCloud.
+Nothing on company infrastructure.

 Frequently asked questions